PaddlePaddle/book/serve/README.md

 probability of each class, could be the IDs of output sentence, and so on.

+## MNIST Demo Client

+If you have trained an model with [train.py](https://github.com/reyoung/paddle_mnist_v2_demo/blob/master/train.py) and start a inference server.
+Then you can use this [client](https://github.com/PaddlePaddle/book/tree/develop/02.recognize_digits/client/client.py) to test if it works right.

 ## Build

 We have already prepared the pre-built docker image